guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 **Use `logger.exception`**

 You don't have to log the exception object.
-The `exception` function of logger is intended to be used as is inside `except` blocks.
-It already handles the stack trace with execution info and displaying which exception caused it with its message set to `ERROR` level!
+The `exception` function of the logger is intended to be used as-is inside `except` blocks.
+It already handles the stack trace with execution info and displays which exception caused it with its message set to `ERROR` level!

 ```py
 try: